Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 5.C.2.2.6 How the complains mechanism works, how to resolve complaints against third party providers, and how to treat clients respectfully during the process

-Details 5.C.2.2.1/ 5.C.2.2.3/ 5.C.2.2.4: Progress CP indicators
+Details 5.C.2.2.1, 5.C.2.2.3, and 5.C.2.2.4 are Progress CP indicators

 The HR policies on recruitment, employee performance evaluation, and employee training should reflect the client protection standards laid out in the Code of Conduct and in the client protection policies and procedures.
 Trainings may take the form of formal classroom trainings, on-line learning, on-the-job coaching (notably during the probation period) or may occur during regular branch/regional meetings (as long as there is evidence that client protection issues are addressed).